nkubala/runtimes-common/README.md

 runtimes-common
 =============

-Common tools and scripts for building GCP runtimes.
+Common tools and scripts for building GCP runtimes, yo.